vani20goyal/robotFramework/README.md

 # robotFramework

 ## Robot Framework Details
-This framework has 1 testcase for login in an open source website Tool used is an open source and uses Selenium jars at backend.
+This framework has 1 testcase for login.
+Tool uses Selenium jars at backend.

 ###### testCases package